threefoldtecharchive/rivine/specs/beyond_atomic swaps.md

 The atomic swap tools should be able to use thin clients.
 Rivine currently has no commandline thin client.
 For bitcoin, we could use [Electrum](https://electrum.org/).

 Issues:

-- Commandline Rivine thin client: https://github.com/threefoldtech/rivine/issues/378
+- Generic commandline Rivine thin client: https://github.com/threefoldtech/rivine/issues/378

+Jumpscale has thin client atomic swap support for Rivine based chains like tfchain.

 Thin client support for other currencies are available for Bitcoin and Stellar.